 Configure Raspberry PI OS and Windows

-In Raspberry PI OS Lite, we need to check that DISPLAY environment parameter is correctly set.
+In Raspberry PI OS Lite, check correct value for DISPLAY environment parameter.
 Type:

 And you should receive the following: